 - Topic - Each category is broken down into a range of topics for which we have current information, though other topics can be suggested by users and added to the LDKB.

-- Features/Biosignatures - Relevant biosignatures or features that can be observed through measurement
+- Features/Potential Biosignatures - Relevant potential biosignatures or features that can be observed through measurement

 - Arguments - Arguments are developed that support or refute the use of a specific physical phenomenon or feature as a biosignature.
 The dichotomous structure of argument presentation is developed with mission planning in mind.

 - Evidence - Every argument is supported by specific lines of evidence that come directly from the scientific literature.
 Pieces of evidence are specific statements of findings or interpretations of data.

 - References to the Scientific Literature - Every piece of evidence is accompanied by the corresponding reference to scientific literature.
 This ensures that the provenance of all knowledge captured in the LDKB is known.

 - Community Discussion - At all levels of the LDKB, users can provide comments, questions, and suggestions.

 An essential feature of the LDKB is that it is community based.
 This means that information can be contributed by all registered members of the community.
 In contrast to encyclopedic knowledge, the providers of information do not necessarily have to be objective.
 Even if a specific researcher supplies facts that are biased for, or against, a given potential biosignature, the overall body of evidence from the scientific community should provide a balanced viewpoint.
 Curation additionally protects the integrity of the information that is captured in the LDKB.

 The outlined structure of the LDKB is particularly conducive to evaluation because arguments supporting or contradicting the value of a given potential biosignature as evidence for life are explicitly stated and organized in groups based on evaluation criteria.
 This assists researchers in comparing the strength and significance of different arguments, even if they are derived from fields outside their main expertise.

 Roles and Responsibilities Within the LDKB